Béla Fleck

-Béla Anton Leoš Fleck (born July 10, 1958) is an American banjo player.
-An acclaimed virtuoso, he is an innovative and technically proficient pioneer and ambassador of the banjo, playing music from bluegrass, jazz, classical, rock and various world music genres.
-He is best known for his work with the bands New Grass Revival and Béla Fleck and the Flecktones.
-Fleck has won 17 Grammy Awards and been nominated 39 times.
+Béla Anton Leoš Fleck (/'bɛɪlə/ BAY-lə; born July 10, 1958) is an American virtuoso banjo player whose work blends bluegrass with other genres, including jazz, and who is known for his work with the bands New Grass Revival and Béla Fleck and the Flecktones.
+Fleck has won 18 Grammy Awards and been nominated 41 times.

 In 2020, he was inducted into the International Bluegrass Music Hall of Fame as a member of New Grass Revival.

-Early life and career
+Early life, family and education

-Born into a Jewish family in New York City, Béla Anton Leoš Fleck was named after three classical composers his father admired: the Hungarian Béla Bartók, the Austrian Anton Webern, and the Czech Leoš Janáček.
-The little boy was just one year old when his father left the family, and Bela didn't meet him until he was in his 40s.
+Béla Anton Leoš Fleck was born into a Jewish family in New York City.
+He was named after three classical composers his father admired: the Hungarian Béla Bartók, the Austrian Anton Webern, and the Czech Leoš Janáček.
+The father left the family when Béla was a year old.
+They did not meet again until Béla was in his 40s.
+Bela's mother remarried; her new husband played cello.

 Fleck was drawn to the banjo at a young age when he heard Earl Scruggs play the theme song for The Beverly Hillbillies television show, and when he heard "Dueling Banjos" by Eric Weissberg and Steve Mandell on the radio.
 At the age of 15, while visiting his grandparents in New Jersey, he received his first banjo, which his grandfather had found at a garage sale.
-During the train ride home, a man who was waiting for the train tuned the banjo for him, and suggested he learn to play from a book called How to Play the Five String Banjo, by Pete Seeger.
+During the train ride home, a man who was waiting for the train tuned the banjo for him, and suggested he learn to play from the book How to Play the Five String Banjo by Pete Seeger.
 Fleck attended the High School of Music & Art in New York City, where he played French horn until he flunked and was transferred to the choir.
 He spent most of his time on the banjo; he studied the book Bluegrass Banjo by Pete Wernick, and took lessons from Erik Darling, Marc Horowitz, and Tony Trischka.